skarlekar/smart-quora/README.md

 1. Point your browser to http://mlab.com and log into your account (create an account if you don't already have one).
 ![mlab login](images/sq-mlab-login.png)
-3. Create a new database, select a cloud provider, select the free sandbox plan, click continue and select an available region.
-Click continue and  provide a database name.
+2. Create a new database, select a cloud provider, select the free sandbox plan, click continue and select an available region.
+Click continue and  provide a database name as shown below.
+The demonstration uses a db called _quora-auth_.
 ![enter image description here](images/sq-mlab-create-db.gif)
 4.